Mechanical television: Recording

-In the days of commercial mechanical television transmissions, a system of recording images (but not sound) was developed, using a modified gramophone recorder.
-Marketed as "Phonovision", this system, which was never fully perfected, proved to be complicated to use as well as quite expensive, yet managed to preserve a number of early broadcast images that would otherwise have been lost.
-Scottish computer engineer Donald F. McLean has painstakingly reconstructed the analogue playback technology required to view these recordings, and has given lectures and presentations on his collection of mechanical television recordings made between 1925 and 1933.
+In the days of commercial mechanical television transmissions, a system of recording images (but not sound) was developed using a modified gramophone recorder.
+Marketed as Phonovision, this system, which was never fully perfected, proved to be complicated to use as well as quite expensive, yet managed to preserve a number of early broadcast images that would otherwise have been lost.
+Scottish computer engineer Donald F. McLean has painstakingly reconstructed the analog playback technology required to view these recordings and has given lectures and presentations on his collection of mechanical television recordings made between 1925 and 1933.

 Among the discs in Dr. McLean's collection are a number of test recordings made by television pioneer John Logie Baird himself.
 One disc, dated "28th March 1928" and marked with the title "Miss Pounsford", shows several minutes of a woman's face in what appears to be very animated conversation.
 In 1993, the woman was identified by relatives as Mabel Pounsford, and her brief appearance on the disc is one of the earliest known television video recordings of a human.